Tuplanolla/adom-tas/README.md

 	[user@arch ~]$ find /lib /usr/lib -maxdepth 1 \( -name libc.so.\* -o -name libncurses.so.\* \) 2>/dev/null

-Both absolute and relative paths work.
-Symbolic links are also resolved.
-The shell variable `~` is recognized too, but only expanded once per value.

-The input file is read when the playback key or signal is caught on the first frame.
+The input file is read when the playback key is pressed on the first frame.
 The output file is written when the corresponding save state is used.
-The location of the shared memory segment may or may not exist and may contain whatever as it's only used for identification.

 ## User Interface